Skip to main content

 Setup dependencies

-You can setup dependencies by following the guide here.
+You will need to setup dependencies by following the guide.

 celestia-app installation

-You can install celestia-app by following the guide here.
+You will need to install celestia-app by following the guide.

 Spin up a Celestia testnet